python-discord/code-jam-6/amphibian-alchemists/README.md

 ---
 ### Setup
 1. Clone or download this repository.
-2. Creating a virtual environment.
+2. Create a virtual environment in your terminal (e.g. `virtualenv venv`).
-3. Activate it and `pip install kivy`.
+3. Activate it (`source venv/bin/activate` or, on Windows, do `venv\Scripts\activate`.
+4. Go to the top directory where `reuirements.txt` lives and `pip install -r requirements.txt`.
-4. In terminal, run main.py by doing `python main.py`
+5. In terminal, run main.py by doing `python main.py` or `python3 main.py`

+THe current configuration is intended to be incorporated with the Discord Postal Service server.
+If you'd like to setup o=your own DPS in your city-based Discord server, there is another README that you can check out for instructions in the discord-postal-service directory.

 ---
 ### Tutorial